Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Use extends to extend sealed classes in the current version of Java and in SE 15.

 Any class that extends a sealed class must itself be declared sealed, non-sealed, or final.
-This ensures that the class hierarchy remains finite and is known by the compiler.
+This ensures that the class hierarchy remains finite and is known to the compiler.

 Hidden classes

-The goal of hidden classes is to allow you to create classes that are not visible.
+The purpose of hidden classes is to allow you to create classes that are not visible.
 This means that they cannot be associated with other classes, nor can they be discovered by reflection.
-Classes such as these usually have a short life cycle, so they are designed to be mainly efficient.
-They are especially useful for developers working with the JVM.
+Such classes tend to have a short lifecycle, so they are primarily designed to be efficient.
+They are particularly useful for developers working with the JVM.

 Java SE 16

 Version 16 was released in March 2021 and brought one major change, which was the migration of OpenJDK to Git.
-The OpenJDK source code has been migrated from Mercurial to Git.
-The reason was the size of the metadata files, better tools and hosting.
+The OpenJDK source code was migrated from Mercurial to Git.
+This was due to the size of the metadata files, better tools and hosting.

 Java SE 17

-Until March 2022, the latest version of Java 17, which brought a new rendering pipeline for macOS systems, port support for Apple’s latest M1 chip, and support for sealed classes.
+Until March 2022, the latest version of Java 17, which brings a new rendering pipeline for MacOS systems, port support for Apple’s latest M1 chip, and support for sealed classes.
 There are also language improvements and the removal of ahead-of-time and just-in-time complications.

 Individual Java updates have many more new features.
-However, not all of them are as big and important as the ones we have selected.
-With them, you not only get cleaner, but also better code and faster and better implementation.
-If you’d like to see all the news, please take a look at the following resources:
+But not all of them are as big and important as the ones we have selected.
+They will not only give you cleaner code, but also better code and faster and better implementation.
+If you’d like to see all the news, check out the following resources:

 About the author